mozilla/data-docs/cookbooks/new_ping.md

 simple as `event`, but should generally be descriptive of the data being collected.

+Both namespace and DocType are limited to the pattern `[a-zA-Z-]`.
+In other words, hyphens and letters from the [ISO basic Latin alphabet](https://en.wikipedia.org/wiki/ISO_basic_Latin_alphabet).

 Create a Schema
 ---------------
 Use JSON Schema to start with.
 See the ["Adding a new schema" documentation](https://github.com/mozilla-services/mozilla-pipeline-schemas#adding-a-new-schema) and examples schemas in the